jhancock532/Awesome-Innovation/Reading Materials/Online Resources.md

 - [Awesome Design and Systems Thinking](https://github.com/robinstickel/awesome-design-principles#readme) <br> **Clicking this link should be mandatory for first year innovation students.** Wow, that's an unbelieveable amount of resources.
 That URL contains links to over 100 times the knowledge I have of Design and Systems thinking.

 ### Citizen Science
-- [Awesome Citizen Science](https://github.com/dylanrees/citizen-science#readme) <br>*A similarly huge list of resources.
-First year students, remember this - you can use it later in the year for Being Human research.*
+- [Awesome Citizen Science](https://github.com/dylanrees/citizen-science#readme) <br> Not mandatory for first year students, but it seems a good research resource for your Citizen Science projects as part of Being Human.*

 ### Ageing
 - https://www.nesta.org.uk/archive-pages/centre-for-social-action-innovation-fund-ageing-well/